 *Please note that while we do our best to take department requests into consideration, we are unable to accommodate all department requests.

 After submitting the application and resume through the button below, you will be contacted for an interview.
-Interviews occur anywhere from September-January for department-specific internships leading up to and during the festival, and interviews will take place through the end of January.
+Interviews occur anywhere from October-November for department-specific internships leading up to and during the festival, and interviews will take place through the end of November.

-*Update: We are currently interviewing for summer internships
+*Update: We are currently interviewing for festival internships

 About SBIFF’s Departments